nrfconnect/sdk-nrfxlib/mpsl/doc/clock.rst

 High-frequency clock (HFCLK)
 ----------------------------

-The high-frequency clock (HFCLK) controller supports the following HFCLK sources:

-* 64 MHz internal oscillator (HFINT)
-* 64 MHz crystal oscillator (HFXO)
+The high-frequency clock (HFCLK) controller supports multiple sources, most notably the crystal oscillator (HFXO).
+On some platforms, there is also a 24 MHz peripheral clock (HFCLK24M) used for example by USB.
+See :c:type:`mpsl_clock_hfclk_src_t` for the available clock sources.

 The HFXO must be running to use the ``RADIO`` peripheral.
 MPSL makes sure the HFXO is started in time for every scheduled ``RADIO`` activity.